oleg-butko/ml-project/README.md

 4. Using CLI:
     1. qtconsole use:
      `%run forest_cover_type/runner.py -d data/only2krows`

      `%run forest_cover_type/runner.py -a`
     2. poetry use:
     `poetry run run -d data/only2krows`
+5. When adding mlflow on Windows OS there was the error with pywin32 package.
+The solution I found was to add pywin32 first with `poetry add pywin32 --optional` and then `poetry add mlflow`.

 ### Some basic commands: